zdravkov/kendo-docs/api/framework/kendo.md

     var culture = kendo.culture();

 ### destroy
-Finds all widgets that are children of the specified element and calls their destroy method.
+Finds all Kendo widgets that are children of the specified element and calls their destroy method.

 #### Parameters